SRombauts/UEPlasticPlugin/README.md

 Tooltip in the Content Browser when an asset is already checked-out somewhere else:
 ![Asset checked-out by someone else](Screenshots/UEPlasticPlugin-CheckedOutOther-Tooltip.png)

-Tooltip in the Content Browser when an asset has been modified in another branche:
+Tooltip in the Content Browser when an asset has been modified in another branch:
 ![Asset modified in another branch](Screenshots/UEPlasticPlugin-BranchModification-Tooltip.png)

-Warning when trying to checkout an asset that has been modified in another branche:
+Warning when trying to checkout an asset that has been modified in another branch:
 ![Warning on checkout for an asset modified in another branch](Screenshots/UEPlasticPlugin-BranchModification-WarningOnCheckout.png)

-Warning when trying to modify an asset that has been modified in another branche:
+Warning when trying to modify an asset that has been modified in another branch:
 ![Warning on modification for an asset modified in another branch](Screenshots/UEPlasticPlugin-BranchModification-WarningOnModification.png)

 #### Worfklow